afni/afni_doc/afniandafni/gui_guide/afni_gui_image.rst

            through the slices of the image.

        * ``Project`` applies a projection function to plus-or-minus 'Slab' images from each pixel.
-The ``Slab +-`` selects the number of slices around the current view to use for the projection.
+       * ``Slab +-`` selects the number of slices around the current view to use for the projection.
 Useful for looking at blood vessels and other different images.
        * ``Tran 0D`` lets you transform voxel values before display. ``Log10`` and ``SSqrt`` are useful for images with extreme values.
        * ``Tran 2D`` provides some 2D image filters for the underlay only.